calyxir/project/notes/fud2-next.md

 * As described in [the tracker][tracker], the need to use `-s sim.data=foo.json` is an annoyance.
 We would like to have a way to provide `foo.futil` and `foo.json` as coequal "arguments" to a two-input plan.
 * The recently-merged [YXI-based AXI flow][yxi] is an annoyingly multi-step process, requiring 5 separate `fud2` invocations and a temporary file to produce an executable.
 The root cause is that the complete plan is a dag, not a path.
 Let's make this one command.
+* Similarly, generating a [hierarchical area visualization][area svg] requires two `fud2` invocations because there is a dag in the graph of steps (produce a JSON file with the necessary data, then combine that with the original Calyx code to produce the SVG).
 * The [FIRRTL backend][firrtl] requires some larger-than-would-be-ideal ops to deal with the need to combine user-provided code with the primitives library.
-(My memory of this one is hazier than the other two.)
+(My memory of this one is hazier than the others above.)

 In the past, the obstacle to addressing these use cases has roughly been: designing a perfectly flexible hypergraph-aware planner is kinda interesting and hard;